Is Plagiarism Illegal?

 4. Expulsion from the educational institution.

-Effective Strategies for Preventing Plagiarism
+Conclusion: Preventing Plagiarism

 safeguarding yourself from the consequences of plagiarism starts with a commitment to originality.
 Give credit where it's due to avoid any infringement.
 When incorporating others' ideas, ensure proper citation based on the specific requirements of your writing.
 Our user-friendly Plagiarism Checker, available at (Article Tool) , is an invaluable tool in maintaining authenticity.
 It analyzes your writing with precision, providing a comprehensive report that highlights any similarities to existing content.